-Depending on the story you want to tell, you may be happy with having employees star in your video or you may want to bring in some professional actors to play certain parts, for whatever reason.
+Depending on the story you want to tell, you may be happy with having employees star in your video or you may want to bring in professional actors to play certain parts.

 Keep in mind that bringing in actors will increase costs.